-STTM hubs are day-ahead or ex ante markets for the trading at a wholesale level between facilities and distribution pipelines in Brisbane, Sydney and Adelaide.
-534 They are used for:
+The STTM was designed as a day-ahead or ex ante market for the trade of wholesale gas at the point of entry to distribution networks.
+They are used for:

 - 1. providing a competitive service for participants to manage their daily gas imbalances; and - 2. commodity trading.